tachiyomiorg/website/src/help/faq/README.md

 #### How do I enable automatic updates?
 From version **0.9.0** and onwards, Tachiyomi has automatic updates for the app enabled by default.
 The **Preview** version also has automatic updates enabled by default.

+However, if you think you are on an outdated version, go to <Navigation item="more"/> → <Navigation item="about"/> → and click on **Check for updates**.

+#### Automatic update is not working

+Cetain devices such as MIUI have very aggressive battery saving, which can kill the app in the background.
+To whitelist Tachiyomi from battery saver, go to <Navigation item="more"/> → <Navigation item="settings"/> → <Navigation item="settings_advanced"/> and click on **Disable battery optimization**.

 ### User Interface
 #### Can I change the app language?
 **Tachiyomi** is translated in 40+ different languages..
 By default, the app follows the language used on your device.